-The newest Canadian

-Cash Out by sending yourself a free Interac e-Transfer.
-11

-DAVIDSTEA

-THE

-Indigo

-If you are unable to accept payment via the Interac e-Transfer service then you will be unable to cash out your
+11If you are unable to accept payment via the Interac e-Transfer service then you will be unable to cash out your Ampli Cash.

-Ampli Cash.
 The minimum amount of Ampli Cash that you can cash out at any time is \$15 and the maximum amount is \$1,000.
-For full Ampli terms and conditions, including defined terms, visit ampli.ca/terms-and-conditions/
+For full Ampli terms and conditions, including defined terms, visit ampli.ca/terms-and-conditions/ ampli How Wellspent helps Canadians spend better:

-GCLFTOWN Start making better choices with your money.
+Q Start making better choices with your money.